spudlyo/clipetty/README.md

 ## Customization

-You can run `M-x customize-group RET clipetty RET` to use Emacs' Easy Customization Interface or you can manually set the following variables in your `init.el`:
+You can run `M-x customize-group RET clipetty RET` to use Emacs' Easy Customization Interface or you can manually set some of the variables below in your `init.el`:

 <a id="nested"></a>